What are seismic calculations?

 Seismic calculations are separate from but play a part in the capacity of your rack system.

 Do I need Seismic Calculations?

 Seismic Calculations are almost always a requirement of the permit process.
 However, this is not something you can do on your own (unless, I suppose, you happen to be a seismic engineer).
-Above all, the good news is, we’re here to help.
-Moreover, our seismic engineers will prepare all the required calculations and documentation required for permitting.
+The good news is, we’re here to help.
+Our seismic engineers will prepare all the required calculations and documentation required for permitting.

 The map shows seismic activity across the United States.

 The more seismic activity there is in your state, the higher likelihood that you’ll be required to obtain seismic calculations.
-Consequently, if you’re in Oregon, Washington, or California, you definitely need seismic calculations.
+If you’re in Oregon, Washington, or California, you definitely need seismic calculations.
 States in the mid-west with little seismic activity sometimes do not have requirements for seismic calculations.

 Seismic Calculations and Rack Configurations

 Every different configuration of racking must have the required calculations.
 Consequently, the cost of pallet rack seismic calculations increases as the number of different configurations increases.

 You can keep your costs down by standardizing your racking system.
 Limit the number of configurations by keeping everything as consistent as possible.
 Having beams at different elevations, or different heights/depths of frames, or different length or capacity of beams is all counted as separate configuration.
 Each configuration has to be independently calculated by an engineer.
 Consequently, the cost of the seismic calculations increases the more configurations you have.

 When an engineer performs calculations to determine acceptable capacities, he will consider many factors, including: